-For SF Goodwill, sustainability of people and planet is embedded in our mission to do good in the communities we serve.
+For Goodwill SF Bay, sustainability of people and planet is embedded in our mission to do good in the communities we serve.

 All Goodwill employees receive extensive training in environmental sustainability best practices, and some jobs are dedicated completely to sustainability practices such as those in our ReCompute program, in which employees learn how to disassemble computers and electronics, refurbishing them for sale in one of our stores or on our e-commerce site.

-In 2019, in large part because of ReCompute, SF Goodwill diverted over 3 million pounds electronics from local landfills.
+Last year, in large part because of ReCompute, Goodwill SF Bay diverted over 3 million pounds electronics from local landfills.